daniel-sanpedro/bro-code-2024-javascript/05-type-conversion/README.md

 ## Description

-practicing type conversion from strings to booleans to numbers and back.
+     type conversions = change the datatype of a value to another (strings, numbers, booleans)

 ## Technology